YujiItaori/AI-ML-Algorithms/README.md

 - Detailed model evaluation with coefficients, R-squared score, and residual analysis
 - Prediction and evaluation on test data with error metrics (MAE, MSE, RMSE)
 - Conclusion with insights on feature importance and interpretation

+Logistic Regression

+Logistic Regression is a supervised machine learning algorithm primarily used for binary classification problems, where the output variable is categorical (such as 0/1, Yes/No).
+It predicts the probability that an input belongs to a particular class by using the logistic (sigmoid) function, which maps any real-valued number into a value between 0 and 1.
+This model enables classification based on a threshold probability, commonly 0.5.
+Logistic Regression is widely used in fields like medical diagnosis, customer churn prediction, and fraud detection due to its simplicity and interpretability.

+Random Forest Regression

+Random Forest Regression is an ensemble learning method based on decision trees.
+It operates by building multiple decision trees during training and outputting the average prediction of the individual trees to improve predictive accuracy and control overfitting.
+Random Forest can handle large datasets with higher dimensionality and is robust to noise and outliers.
+It is especially useful for regression tasks where relationships between variables are non-linear and complex, providing a versatile modeling approach beyond linear models.

 ---